 The market in Europe is in the mature stage and also has a vast addressable market in Eastern Europe.
 The region is characterized by a high level of competition driven by inorganic growth strategies adopted by major vendors to leverage their best practices and gain profits.

 The competition is intense, with several global, regional, and local players.
-The market is fragmented with only a few players occupying major shares.
+The pest control market is fragmented with only a few players occupying major shares.
 Vendors are implementing innovative products and services such as digital services and focusing on developing service portfolios to gain a higher share.
 The focus is shifting toward the digitization of pest control services or developing mobile supporting applications to enhance the customer’s experience.